shakilemon73/e-newspapar/replit.md

 This is a comprehensive Bengali news website built with modern web technologies, featuring a full-stack architecture with React frontend, Express backend, and Supabase database integration.
 The platform provides a complete news reading experience with advanced features like personalized recommendations, user analytics, and multilingual support.

-**MIGRATION COMPLETED**: Successfully migrated from Replit Agent to standard Replit environment and converted Express.js server-based architecture to a static site with direct Supabase API calls for improved performance and CDN deployment capability.
+**MIGRATION COMPLETED**: Successfully migrated from Replit Agent to standard Replit environment with enhanced JWT token security and proper Supabase key separation for maximum security.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Migration Progress Tracker
+[x] 1.
+Install the required packages
+[x] 2.
+Restart the workflow to see if the project is working
+[x] 3.
+Verify the project is working using the feedback tool [x] 4.
+Inform user the import is completed and they can start building

 ## Recent Changes (July 2025)